ma914372/Demo/README.md

 .
 Ansible as configuration management to install Kubernetes(k3s), ArgoCD.

 .
+Creating the reposititory connection with argocd then creating argocd application using yml.

+.
 Creating webhook in gitops repo to automated the sync process.